Fast Matrix Multiplication meets the Submodular Width: Introduction

 We could solve it in time $O(N^2)$ using 4 nested for-loops over $X$, $Y$, $Z$, and $Z'$ in order.
 However, note that once we fix the values of $X$ and $Y$, the two inner loops over $Z$ and $Z'$ become independent, hence can be unnested.
 One way to capture and utilize such conditional independence is using the framework of {\em tree decompositions}, which are a form of query plans.
 In this example, we could break down the query using a tree decomposition, or {\em TD} for short, consisting of two ``bags'' (i.e.~two subqueries in the query plan) where one bag corresponds to a triangle query over $\{X, Y, Z\}$ while the other bag is a triangle query over $\{X, Y, Z'\}$, thus leading to a runtime of $O(N^{3/2})$.
 Using TDs (alongside for-loops), we can answer any query $Q$ in time $O(N^{\fhtw(Q)})$ where $\fhtw(Q)$ is the {\em fractional hypertree width} of $Q$~\cite{DBLP:conf/soda/GroheM06,DBLP:journals/talg/GroheM14,DBLP:conf/pods/KhamisNR16}.

 \item {\em Data Partitioning}: For-loops and TDs alone are not sufficient to unleash the full power of combinatorial join algorithms for all queries.
 Consider the following {\em 4-cycle query}:

 $Q_\square$ admits two TDs: one with two bags $\{X, Y, Z\}$ and $\{Z, W, X\}$, while the other with two bags $\{Y, Z, W\}$ and $\{W, X, Y\}$.
 However, using either TD alone, we cannot achieve a runtime better than $O(N^2)$.
 On the other hand, if we partition the input relations carefully into multiple parts, and select a proper TD for each part, we could achieve a runtime of $O(N^{3/2})$~\cite{DBLP:journals/algorithmica/AlonYZ97}.
 Partitioning is done based on the ``degrees'' of relations where we think of a (binary) relation like $R(X, Y)$ as a bipartite graph, and compute degrees of vertices accordingly.
 Taking the partitioning approach to the extreme\footnote{By that, we mean partitioning not just the input relations but also intermediate relations that result from the join of (input or intermediate) relations.
-This ``multi-level'' partitioning can indeed lower the complexity further than one-level partitioning, for some classes of queries.}, the $\panda$ algorithm~\cite{DBLP:conf/pods/Khamis0S17,2024arXiv240202001A} can solve any query $Q$ in time $\tilde O(N^{\subw(Q)})$ where $\subw(Q)$ is the {\em submodular width} of $Q$~\cite{DBLP:journals/jacm/Marx13}.\footnote{$\tilde O$ hides a polylogarithmic factor in $N$.} \end{itemize}
+This ``multi-level'' partitioning can indeed lower the complexity further than one-level partitioning, for some classes of queries.}, the $\panda$ algorithm~\cite{DBLP:conf/pods/Khamis0S17,theoretics:13722} can solve any query $Q$ in time $O(N^{\subw(Q)}\cdot \polylog(N))$ where $\subw(Q)$ is the {\em submodular width} of $Q$~\cite{DBLP:journals/jacm/Marx13}.
+An improved algorithm, called $\pandaexpress$~\cite{panda-express}, removes the polylogarithmic factor, achieving a runtime of $O(N^{\subw(Q)}\cdot \log N)$. \end{itemize}